-The Pi Zero Simpsons Shuffler1 is simple - you press the yellow button, and it plays a random episode of the Simpsons.2 I'd wanted to make it since hearing Will Smith talk about the idea on the Tested podcast years ago, so here it is.
+The Pi Zero Simpsons Shuffler1 is simple - you press the yellow button, and it plays a random episode of the Simpsons.2

 It's based on a Raspberry Pi Zero, so it's pretty cheap to make.
 Breaking down the cost, the Pi Zero costs £4, it uses a 32GB micro SD card which costs about £9, a Mini HDMI cable cost about £3, and it also uses few pence worth of electronic components and other bits and pieces.
 Naturally, I chose a bright yellow button; it's just a simple momentary switch which pulls down pin 11 to ground (there are plenty of great tutorials for this around the web, so I won't bother repeating them).3 So, the total cost is about £17 (plus the cost of buying and ripping your own DVDs of the Simpsons, of course).

 On the software side, it uses a simple python script.
 It waits for a button press, then selects a random file in a given folder, and plays the file with omxplayer.
 If the button is pressed while an episode is already playing, it stops it and starts a new episode.
-I've uploaded the scripts here.
+I've uploaded the script here.
 If you try it out, make sure that the only files in the video directory are video files, since it doesn't check that they're videos before attempting to play them.
 I'm using the Raspbian Jessie Lite image, it already contains all the software you need.